 Watch Video – How to Indent Text in Google Sheets

-In case you prefer reading over watching a video, below is a complete written tutorial on adding indentation in Google Sheets.
+If you prefer reading over watching a video, below is a complete written tutorial on how to indent in Google Sheets.

-While mostly this is used for formatting numbers, we can also give it some custom format.
+While this is mostly used for formatting numbers, we can also use it for cell formatting by giving it some custom format.
 And in this method, that’s what we are going to do.

-Suppose you have a list as shown below and you want to show the category as normal text but the item in the category with a little indent to the right (as shown in the image below).
+Suppose you have a list as shown below, and you want to show the category as normal text but the item in the category with a Google Sheet indent to the right (as shown in the image below).

 But when you enter these values in Google Sheets, you end up with a list with the same indentation.

-Below are the steps to add indentation the items (while keeping the Category text as is):
+Below are the steps to add indentation to the items (while keeping the Category text as is):

-- Hover the cursor over the Number option.
+- Hover the cursor over the “Number” option in the “Format” menu.
 It will show additional options on the right.

-The above steps would give you the final result as shown below.
+The above steps will give you the final result, as shown below.

-Again to reiterate, by adding the indentation using custom formatting, you have only changed the way text looks in the cell and not the actual text in the cell.
+To reiterate, by adding the Google spreadsheet indent using custom number format, you only have to change how the text looks in the cell, not the actual text in the cell.

 - ” >> @”